Government Bond Funds and Inflation Protection Funds

 Short-term government bond funds

 Short-term government bond funds invest primarily in U.S. government securities with maturities of less than five years.
-These securities may include Treasury bills, notes, bonds, mortgage-backed securities issued by government lending agencies and other Treasury securities with maturities less than five years.
-Cash instruments including money market accounts, money funds and CDs can also be used by portfolio managers.
+These securities may include Treasury bills, notes, bonds, mortgage-backed securities issued by government lending agencies, and other Treasury securities with maturities of less than five years.
+Cash instruments including money market accounts, money funds, and CDs can also be used by portfolio managers.

 Short-term government bond funds are typically less volatile to interest rate changes than intermediate or long-term government bond funds.

 Intermediate-term government bond funds are funds that primarily invest in U.S. government securities that may include Treasury bills, notes, bonds, mortgage-backed securities issued by government lending agencies, and other Treasury securities with maturities typically ranging between five and 10 years.

 Long-term government bond funds are funds that primarily invest in U.S. government securities with maturities 10 years and longer.
 Bond fund holdings may include Treasury bonds, mortgage-backed securities issued by government lending agencies, and other Treasury securities with longer maturities.
 Many long-term government bond funds seek to provide investment results that outperform the Long Treasury Bond Index.
 Funds in this category typically offer higher yields, but will also usually be more interest-rate sensitive.

 Inflation-protection funds are funds that target the rate of inflation in the U.S. economy.
 Inflation-protection funds are designed for investors seeking inflation protection in their portfolios.
 Rates of return are expected to correspond to the general increases and decreases in inflation in the U.S. economy but can vary from fund to fund as portfolio managers choose different inflation strategies.
 Taxes on both income and principal adjustments (CPI increases) can apply.